ServerlessLLM/ServerlessLLM/.github/ISSUE_TEMPLATE/bug_report.md

   - type: markdown
     attributes:
       value: |
         Please provide as much detail as possible to help us address the issue efficiently.
-If you're unsure if this is a bug, consider asking in [Discussions](https://github.com/ServerlessLLM/ServerlessLLM/discussions) first.
+If you're unsure if this is a bug, consider asking by creating an issue.

   - type: checkboxes
     id: prerequisites